is4tomj/yass/README.md

 yass init --recipient USER-ID [--master-passphrase passphrase]
 ```

-Creates a Smart Yass vault in a directory defined `YASSHOME`, which defaults to `$HOME/.yass`.
+Creates a Smart Yass vault in a directory defined by `YASSHOME`, which defaults to `$HOME/.yass`.

 ## Open and use vault